SS-Pradeep/gamification/docs/docs/gamification/Concepts/GamificationEngine.md

 **This component is responsible for:**

-- Incrementing user metrics
+- Incrementing user metrics(such as points or streaks)

-- Checking for and unlocking achievements when a metric is updated
+- Unlocks achievements when users reach certain metric thresholds

 - Handling metrics and achievement at admin & user scope.